ymcatwincities/openy-docksal/README.md

  DONE!
 Open http://openy.docksal in your browser to verify the setup.
 ```

-Open the URL printed at the end of the setup (e.g. `http://openy.docksal`) to see your local copy of the latest stable OpenY.
+Open the URL printed at the end of the setup (e.g. `http://openy.docksal`) to see your local copy of the latest stable Open Y.

-# Docksal environment for OpenY
+# Docksal environment for Open Y

 Open the project's folder and run one of the commands.